0x736E/regex-file-search/README.md

---inputDir='filePath'     : specify a path to search for matches --outputFile='filePath'   : specify a path to output results in a file --perfMode                : disable performance mode
+--inputDir='filePath'     : specify a path to search for matches --outputFile='filePath'   : specify a path to output results in a file --perfMode                : disable performance mode --summaryOnly             : do not include match data, only a summary
 ```

 ### Example usage